Engineering-Research-and-Development/fiware-orion-pyspark-connector/docs/quick_start.md

 import subscribing_tool as sub
 ```
 - **Remember: the subscription tool will use the connectorconf.py file!
 Remember to add it in the same folder**
-- Use the following function:
+- Use the following function, keeping in mind that:
+   - base_url: is the base url of the context broker.
+Usually, it would be: "http://ipaddress:port/v2/" or "http:ipaddress:port/ngsi-ld/v1/"
+   - description: is the description you would like to use to characterize your subscription
 ```python
 sub.SubscribeToEntity(base_url, description)
 ```
-   - base_url: is the base url of the context broker.
-Usually, it would be: "http://ipaddress:port/v2/" or "http:ipaddress:port/ngsi-ld/v1/"
-   - description: is the description you would like to use to characterize your subscription

 - The algorithm will browse the base url, showing a list of the currently existing entities.
 - Select an entity among the existing ones by typing the name (case insensitive)